DLinRT-eu/website/README.md

 ---

+## Product Revision & Review Workflow

+For detailed instructions on how to revise, add, or remove products, and for the collaborative review process, see:

+- [PRODUCTS_REVISION.md](./PRODUCTS_REVISION.md): Step-by-step guide for product data changes and GitHub workflow.
+- [REVIEW_STATUS.md](./REVIEW_STATUS.md): Live checklist for tracking which products have been reviewed and by whom.

+When submitting changes, please follow the workflow described in these documents to ensure reviewer alignment and data quality.

+---

 ## Adding New Products

 When adding new products to the database, follow these guidelines to ensure data consistency and completeness: